- 1 Kew Orchid Festival

 Watch out for this orchid’s spines, which form on its pseudobulbs after the leaves have fallen!

-Pleurothallis trunctata is from Ecuador, where it can be found growing in cloud forests.
-This medium sized orchid is an epiphytic, and occasionally a lithophytic, orchid species, which develops into a tufted, clump like formation as the plant grows and matures.
+Pleurothallis trunctata is from Ecuador, where this orchid can be found growing in cloud forests.
+This medium sized orchid is an epiphytic, and occasionally lithophytic, orchid species, which develops into a tufted, clump like formation as the plant grows and matures.

 This orchid’s flowers are just so interesting!
-Pleurothallis trunctata produces very exciting looking flowers, which are a vibrant orange colour, the inflorescences cascade over the plant’s leaves very decoratively, like decadent strings of pearls.
-The flowers develop from the sheath of the plant’s leaf.
-Pleurothallis trunctata leaves can each produce numerous inflorescences, which resemble beautiful orange beads, these flowers adorn this orchid’s leaves during winter and spring time.
+Pleurothallis trunctata produces very exciting looking flowers, which are a vibrant orange colour, the inflorescences cascade over the plant’s leaves very decoratively, like decadent, but cheerful pendant earrings, or beaded necklaces from a child’s dressing up box, discarded before bedtime.
+These interesting flowers develop from the sheath of the plant’s leaf.
+Pleurothallis trunctata leaves can each produce numerous inflorescences, which resemble beautiful orange pearls, these flowers adorn this orchid’s leaves during winter and spring time.

 Dendrobiums are a large genus of orchids, there are over one thousand, one hundred different Dendrobium species!
 As well as the species, there many Dendrobium hybrids too!
-Around twenty five Dendrobium species are native to Thailand.
+Around twenty five Dendrobium species are native to Thailand, with Thailand being the theme of this year’s Orchid Festival at Kew, visitors were able to get more acquainted with plants from this alluring orchid genus.

 Dendrobium ‘Berry Oda’

 Dendrobium ‘Berry Oda’ is pictured above, inside the Princess of Wales Conservatory, during the 2018 Orchid Festival.
 This is a new hybrid Dendrobium, which was bred from two Dendrobium species – Dendrobium kingianum and Dendrobium bigibbum (bigibbum?
 Yes – that’s its real name!).
-Dendrobium ‘Berry Oda’ is so named as it produces a light fragrance, which has a berry like scent character.
+Dendrobium ‘Berry Oda’ is so named as it produces a light fragrance, which has a berry like character to its scent.

 Dendrobium ‘Berry Oda’ makes a lovely houseplant!
 If you’d like to grow Dendrobium ‘Berry Oda’ yourself, you’ll find these orchids are easy to grow.
 Dendrobium ‘Berry Oda’ thrives in a humid environment.
 If your home is not very humid, you can mist your plant regularly to increase the humidity level around your plant.
 You could also place your plant’s pot above a saucer filled with water.
-It’s important to ensure that your plant doesn’t sit in the water, as your orchid will take up the water through the bottom of its container, and the plant and its roots will very quickly become too wet.
-So always make sure that your plant is placed above the water.
-You could cover the saucer with pebbles and place your pot on top of the pebbles, ensuring that your plant’s pot doesn’t come into contact with the water, and stays above the water.
-Or you could place an upturned saucer, that’s smaller in size than the saucer that’s holding the water, and place this smaller, upturned saucer over the water, Make sure that the water level is below the top of this saucer, so you can successfully keep your plant’s pot above the water.
-As well as ensuring you have adequate humidity levels, ensure that you also have good air circulation around your plants.
+It’s important to ensure that your orchid’s container doesn’t actually sit immersed in the water, as if your plant’s pot is in contact with water it will continually take up moisture through the holes in the bottom of its container, and the plant and its roots will very quickly become too wet.
+So, always make sure that your plant is placed above the water.
+To do this you could cover the saucer with medium sized pebbles and place your pot on top of the pebbles, ensuring that your plant’s pot doesn’t come into contact with the water, and stays above the water.
+Or an even better idea would be to place an upturned saucer, one that’s smaller in diameter to the size of the saucer that’s holding the water, and place this smaller, upturned saucer into the saucer of water, Make sure that the water level is below the top of this saucer, so you can successfully keep your plant’s pot above the water.
+You could of course position your plants near an aquarium or an indoor water garden, if you have one of course!

-If you’re wondering what location would suit your Dendrobium ‘Berry Oda’, look for a bright location, where the plant will receive bright, but filtered, diffused light.
+If you’re wondering what location would suit your Dendrobium ‘Berry Oda’, look for a bright location, where the plant will receive bright, but filtered, indirect diffused light.
 Provide Dendrobium ‘Berry Oda’ with a minimum temperature at night of 10C (50F).
 Ideally this Dendrobium won’t be exposed to any higher than a maximum temperature of 30C (85F) during the hottest days of summer.
-This orchid will need to experience a drop in temperature to induce the plant to flower again, so you will need to provide a cooler winter period in order to grow this plant well.
-Ensure that this Dendrobium is never exposed to temperatures below 10C (50F) during its cool winter period.
+This orchid will need to experience a drop in temperature to induce the plant to flower again, so you will need to provide a cooler winter period in order to grow this plant really well.
+But do ensure that your Dendrobium is never exposed to temperatures below 10C (50F) during its cool winter period; temperatures can get cooler at nighttime than we perceive, whilst we’re all warm, snuggly and tucked up in bed!

-Ludisia discolor is an orchid species that’s native to Thailand, where it can be found growing in shaded locations, as a terrestrial orchid – growing on the ground, or occasionally on rocks, under the branches of trees in woodland and forests.
-Ludisia discolor is an easy to grow orchid, it favours growing in a shaded location, in a humid environment, away from bright light or cold draughts, in a temperature that ranges from a minimum of 10C (50F), to a high of 30C (85F).
+Ludisia discolor is an orchid species that’s native to Thailand, where it can be found growing in shaded locations, as a terrestrial orchid – growing in leaf litter on the ground, or occasionally as lithophyte – on rocks, under the branches of trees in woodland and forests.
+Ludisia discolor is an easy to grow orchid, it favours growing in a shaded location, in a humid environment, away from harsh bright light or cold draughts, in a temperature that ranges from a minimum of 10C (50F), to a high of 30C (85F).

 I love Paphiopedilums!
 Paphiopedilums are such fascinating orchids, they are often known as slipper orchids, due to their unusual pouch shaped flower, which is quite slipper like in its appearance.